wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 that cache coherence remains unchanged, and in practice, hardware manufacturers are reluctant to revise the coherence protocol.

-There are still two obstacles, however, that prevents the direct translation from being implemented.
+There are still two obstacles, however, that prevents the above hardware 2PL design from being implemented.
 First, hardware locking is preemptive, and if two transactions conflict, i.e. one requests a cache line held by another in a conflicting state, the coherence protocol can do nothing but to fulfill the request, causing a 2PL violation on the latter. while software 2PL allows transactions to wait for a lock, on the contrary, the best that hardware can do is to abort the